Sing Buri province: Symbols

 The provincial tree is the Red Sandalwood Tree (Adenanthera pavonina).
-Pla chon mae la (Mae la snakehead fish) is the native snakehead fish variety that originated in the Lam Mae La, an 18 km long branch of the Chao Phraya River that flows through the three districts of Sing buri.
+Pla chon mae la (Mae la snakehead fish) is the native snakehead fish variety that originated in the Lam Mae La, an 18 km long branch of the Chao Phraya River that flows through the three districts of Sing Buri.
 This type of snakehead is an ingredient that can be used in a variety of dishes, both savory and sweet.
 It is the provincial good stuff and souvenir.
 Therefore, the aquatic life of Sing Buri is the snakehead fish (Channa strita).

+Demographics

+Population

+Population history of Sing Buri province is as follows: